yanchuqiao/MP-LiDAR/README.md

 + color_img_1632124522.891653.jpg is the image used to test detector

 ### Contained in DeepSort.zip
 This file can be used to run Deep Sort tracking.

-Run this in command line
+Download and run this in command line:

 conda activate tracker-gpu